alexhsamuel/ora/README.md

 # Limitations

-Ora is currently alpha software; bugs are plentiful, and APIs are subject to change.
+Ora is currently prerelease software; bugs are plentiful, and APIs are subject to change.

 ### Scope